Visit Parc des Volcans, Auvergne

 Chaine des Puys

-Towards the north of the natural park and running through the heart of the Massif central (west of Clermont-Ferrand), this extensive range of volcanoes called the Chaine-des-Puys includes almost 100 peaks or domes, among which the Puy-de-Dome is the highest, and most visited because of the ease of access and the views from the summit.
+Towards the north of the natural park and running through the heart of the Massif central (west of Clermont-Ferrand), this extensive range of volcanoes called the Chaine-des-Puys includes almost 100 peaks or domes, among which the Puy-de-Dome is the highest, and is the most visited because of the ease of access and the views from the summit.

 It was just 20,000 - 10,000 years ago that volcanoes formed these extraordinary mountains.
 Around six of the mountains are dome shaped, and there are also numerous craters.
 To a large extent these domes are now covered in forests, and you will likely have seen them already - typically on adverts for Volvic Water.